Wh014M/xamarin_android_keylogger/README.md

 only for educational purposes, i'm not responsible for anything.
+Android Project path: Builder\bin\Debug\resources\ProjectFolder\